 Place under the broiler until the cheese is bubbly and starts to turn golden brown.
 Comté is a very sturdy cheese and it will stand up to a fair amount of heat before it starts to turn golden brown.

 But as always, when broiling, be sure to leave the oven door cracked and keep a close eye on it so you don't burn it.
+Remove from the oven and serve immediately.

-Creamy baked pasta tips and substitutions
+Creamy pasta with bacon tips and substitutions

 - You have to use the big rigatoni noodles, and a quality brand.
 I tried this with a smaller-width, generic brand noodle and it just wasn't good.
 I found De Cecco Rigatoni no. 24 worked perfectly and seemed exactly like what I had in Paris.